Mare Rider at Arcola Theatre

 Nazli offers a truly stunning insight into the mind of the modern day woman, and the race of time against hopes and fears.
 With the help of Elka, she makes these nightmares reality.

-Mare Rider is on at Arcola Theatre until February 16th 2013.
-For further information and tickets visit here.
+Mare Rider is at the Arcola Theatre until 16th February 2013.
+For further information or to book visit the theatre’s website here.